School Counseling Services - Homebound Services

 Specifically, Regulation 43-241 says that students who cannot attend public school because of illness, accident, or pregnancy, even with the aid of transportation, are eligible for medical homebound instruction.
-A physician must certify that the student is unable to attend school but may profit from instruction given in the home.
-Any student participating in a program of medical homebound instruction must be approved by the district superintendent or his or her designee on standardized forms provided by the State Department of Education.
+A physician, nurse practitioner, or physician's assistant must certify that the student is unable to attend school but may profit from instruction given in the home or hospital.
+Any student participating in a program of medical homebound instruction or hospitalized instruction must be approved by the district superintendent or his or her designee on standardized forms provided by the State Department of Education.
 All approved forms must be maintained by the district for documentation.

 The procedure for requesting medical homebound instruction is established by the school district.
-Therefore, a parent should start by contacting the school guidance counselor, or a school administrator.
-State Board of Education Regulation 43-241 requires that a licensed physician certify that the student cannot attend school as a result of an accident, illness, or pregnancy, despite the aid of transportation, and that he or she may profit from instruction given in the home.
+Therefore, a parent should start by contacting the school counselor or a school administrator.
+State Board of Education Regulation 43-241 requires that a licensed physician, nurse practitioner, or physician's assistant certify that the student cannot attend school as a result of an accident, illness, or pregnancy, despite the aid of transportation, and that he or she may profit from instruction given in the home or hospital.

 In addition, the physician must complete the state’s medical homebound instruction form that the school district provides.
 The district superintendent, or his or her designee, may or may not then approve the student’s participation in a program for medical homebound instruction.When can medical homebound instruction begin?

 State Board of Education Regulation 43-241 stipulates that a student is eligible for medical homebound instruction on the day following the last day of his or her school attendance or on the first day of the regular nine-month academic year in which the student would otherwise be enrolled if he or she were able to begin the school year.
-The student remains eligible until the day before he or she returns to school or until the last day of the regular academic year, whichever occurs first.Who teaches the student receiving medical homebound instruction?
+The student remains eligible until the day before he or she returns to school or until the last day of the regular academic year in the school year he or she would normally be enrolled, whichever occurs first.Who teaches the student receiving medical homebound instruction?

 Medical homebound instruction is provided either by a teacher who is regularly employed in the school district or by a teacher whom the district contracts to perform the service.
 State Board of Education Regulation 43-241 specifies that any teacher providing medical homebound instruction to students residing in South Carolina must hold a valid South Carolina teacher’s certificate.
 In most instances, the teacher providing medical homebound instruction will not be the student’s current classroom teacher.
 A South Carolina school district may count in membership a student who is compelled to reside outside the state to receive medical services, provided the student’s teacher is certificated by the Department of Education in the state where services are rendered.